deeplearning4j/deeplearning4j/convolutionalnetwork.md

 ## <a name="resource">Other Resources</a>

 To see DL4J convolutional networks in action, please run our [examples](https://github.com/deeplearning4j/dl4j-examples/tree/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/convolution/) after following the instructions on the [Quickstart page](./quickstart).

+Skymind wraps NVIDIA's cuDNN and integrates with OpenCV.
+Our convolutional nets run on distributed GPUs using Spark, making them among the fastest in the world.
+You can learn how to build a [image recognition web app with VGG16 here](./build_vgg_webapp) and how to [deploy CNNs to Android here](./android).

 ## Resources Table of Contents
 - [Papers](#papers)